schwa/MetalCompilerPlugin/README.md

 # MetalCompilerPlugin

-Swift Package Manager plug-in to compile Metal files that can be debugged in Xcode Metal Debugger.
+A Swift Package Manager plugin to compile Metal files that can be debugged in Xcode Metal Debugger.

 ## Description